Last updated on November 7th, 2023 at 10:17 am

 It is visited during the summer by yachts from everywhere.

 Also by boats from Corfu and Paxos, and from the nearby mainland villages of Parga and Sivota.

 More villages and populations of Paxos

 The population of the municipality of Paxos counts 2300 inhabitants, scattered mostly in the capital Gaios and in the 18 settlements, some of which have only a couple of families.

-There are some more villages in Paxos, Loggos at the east coast and Magazia in the interior are the larger, also there are many smaller settlements all around the island.
+There are some more villages in Paxos, Loggos on the east coast and Magazia in the interior are the larger, also there are many smaller settlements all around the island.